 We are conducting preclinical studies with our melanocortin receptor-1 (MC1r) peptide drug candidates for a number of indications, primarily inflammatory disease-related and autoimmune indications.
 The MC1r is upregulated in a number of diseases, including inflammatory bowel disease, nephritis (inflammation of the kidneys), rheumatoid arthritis, ocular indications such as uveitis and dry eye, and dermatologic indications.
 We believe that MC1r peptides have an anti-inflammatory effect and can work to regulate the immune system and resolve pro-inflammatory responses.

 Our MC1r peptide drug candidates are highly specific, with substantially greater binding and efficacy at MC1r than at other melanocortin receptors.
-In vitro safety studies have shown that our MC1r peptide drug candidates have no activity in a wide range of various receptors, ion channels and kinases.
+In vitro safety studies have shown that our MC1r peptide drug candidates have no activity in a wide range of receptors, ion channels and kinases.
 Our MC1r peptide drug candidates typically have a half-life in animal models of greater than two hours.

 Animal studies that we have conducted with our MC1r peptides have shown positive results in experimental models of inflammatory bowel disease, uveitis and nephritis.
 We are continuing to conduct studies on a number of different indications.